Look Who's Talking about Texas History

 August 28, 1939.
 She graduated

 from Monterey High School.
-Glenna began her sculpting
+She began her sculpting

 career with timid beginning of a six-inch study of her

-daughter Jill, Goodacre.
-She went on to sculpt over 40 important portrait
+daughter Jill.
+Glenna went on to sculpt over 40 important portrait

 commissions including the standing figure of president Ronald W.

-Reagan at the National Cowboy Heritage Center, the Regan
+Reagan at the National Cowboy Heritage Center, the Reagan